Bamboo in Europe

 A widely held misconception is that bamboo will suddenly flower en masse, whereby whole groves can be wiped-out.
 This arose from the dramatic circumstances whereby Panda bears died apparently as a result of excessive flowering of wild bamboo woods, resulting in localised depletion of their food resources.
 However, the real cause of this disaster has been established mainly to be the erosion of their home-ground by incursion by humans.

 We have seen simultaneous and excessive flowering of Pseudosasa in Western Europe, but all these plants recovered fully afterwards.
 Because all these plants were grown from the same single mother-plant, they all had identical inherited characteristics; this caused them all to bloom at once from the same clone.
-Fargesia murielae has been intensively propagated, probably from a single mother-plant.
+Fargesia murieliae has been intensively propagated, probably from a single mother-plant.
 All child-plants subsequently flowered simultaneously, which led to the death of these plants.
 A new generation has been propagated from seed, which will probably last around a hundred years.
 But .. the new plants are unfortunately less healthy than the mother-plant.
-Fargesia murielae ‘New Century’ would appear to be a good selection, as is ‘Boryana’.
-The next plant to face mass-blooming is Fargesia nitida.

-Plants are still being propagated from the original Fargesia murielae.
+Plants have been propagated from the original Fargesia murieliae.
 This has been made possible by returning the plant to its juvenile form in a laboratory and then multiplying it on a large scale.
 However, when they reach maturity these plants will still flower and so such practices should be considered disgraceful.
-Flowering is not an uncommon phenomenon; in our nursery you can nearly always find one bamboo or another in bloom.
+Flowering is not an uncommon phenomenon; in our botanical garden you can nearly always find one bamboo or another in bloom.
 Usually the plants recover well.
 Incidental flowering of, for example, a side-branch in a large grove) occasionally occurs but this causes no damage.
 Nothing is known about the biological clock which seems to regulate this flowering cycle – the phenomenon is as yet simply not understood.
-We do know that the following Fargesia’s are ‘safe’ from flowering: Fargesia nitida ‘Jiuzhaigou’, Fargesia denudata, the new generation of Fargesia murielae and Fargesia nitida, and Fargesia dracocephala.
+We do know that the following Fargesia’s are ‘safe’ from flowering: Fargesia nitida Jiuzhaigou, Fargesia denudata, the new generation of crosses between Fargesia murieliae and Fargesia nitida, and Fargesia dracocephala.

 Hardiness can be positively influenced by good fertilisation, but in general, over-fertilisation seems to weaken the plants.